-Retrograde, retrospective or retroactive jealousy means an unhealthy curiosity in your partner’s romantic or sexual past.
+Retrograde, retrospective, or retroactive jealousy means an unhealthy curiosity about your partner’s romantic or sexual past.

 But, if it gets out of hand and becomes an obsession, a source of negative thoughts, actions, and emotions, it’s commonly referred to as retroactive jealousy.